Truncated Kernel Stochastic Gradient Descent on Spheres: Simulation Study

 In Example 4, we fix the minimum choice of $L_n\geq n^\frac{1}{2s+1}$ and investigate the effect of different step sizes on the convergence rates.
 We observe that while a constant step size does not lead to overfitting, a step size that is too small leads to underfitting.

 In Examples 5 and Example 6, we consider a larger $L_n$ compared to Example 4, which leads to a faster increase in the dimensionality of the hypothesis space.
 This suggests that variance may accumulate more quickly, necessitating an exact polynomial step size to balance bias and variance.
 However, the simulation results indicate that a larger $L_n$ and step size $\gamma_n$ do not result in an excessively rapid accumulation of variance.
 This implies that the strict hyperparameter restrictions outlined in \autoref{theorem:constant step size} and \autoref{theorem:noise case} may not be necessary.
 T-kernel SGD might allow the optimal rates to be achieved over a more relaxed range of $L_n$ and polynomial step sizes $\gamma_n$.
+The simulation settings for T-kernel SGD are detailed in \autoref{tab:table2}, and the simulation results are shown in \autoref{fig:figure2}.